 Where the design community meets.

-Design Community Manager Joined over 2 years ago
+Design Community Manager Joined about 5 years ago

 Hey Joe!
 Thank you for the honest feedback.
 Clearly we missed the mark with y'all, and while I bummed about that, I know we can be better.
 I'm the design community manager for InVision, and would love to chat with you, if you are interested.
 I'm so sorry you've had this experience, and I would love to see how we can make it better.

 Hey Ryan!
 Bummed it’s so laggy for you!
 We are working crazy hard on Studio’s performance.
 What machine are you running it on?
 I would love to connect you with someone from our Studio team to dig into the issue.
 It so important for us that Studio is crazy fast.

 Kris with InVision

 Mobile experiences designed from a desktop present a unique challenge; you’re designing with clicks and drags that will be experienced as taps and swipes.
 With Studio mirroring for iOS (Android coming soon), you can mirror your mobile designs from Studio to the InVision mobile app by scanning a QR code.

 Freehand is InVision’s collaborative canvas to sketch and share ideas as a team that’s even better than gathering around a whiteboard in person.
 You can use Freehand to wireframe, plan, draw, scribble notes on your InVision prototype, and more—throughout the entire design process.
 Before today, this experience was available on a web browser.
 Now you can create and collaborate on a Freehand through the ease of a native mobile app—a perfect use case for your tablets and pencils.

 You and your team can collaborate and comment on prototypes and Boards, sketch with Freehand, mirror Studio designs, and more.
 Here’s the full recap of what you can do with the InVision mobile app: